JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Since the trends will be shown in all pages, let's add them to the layout.tsx #DONE
 - See how much each hashtag has appeared in all posts and show the top trends #DONE
 - Make it only query the last week #DONE
-- Separate trend page for expanded view of a trend and the posts containing those hashtags, this should just be a search query for posts containing that word if the user clicks the trend
 - If the user clicks on show more it should open a separate page with just the trends #DONE
 - The div on the side should not be shown if the url is /trends #DONE
 - Posts starting with # in post.content should be blue #DONE